Teams view-only meeting experience

 When the capacity of the main meeting has been reached, an attendee will be unable to join the meeting if any of the following are true:

 - An administrator has disabled the Teams view-only experience for either the organizer or for the entire tenant.

 - The view-only attendee can't bypass the lobby.
 As an example, if an organizer of a meeting chooses to have only People in my organization bypass the lobby, and an attendee who is outside of the organization attempts to join as a view-only attendee, they won't be able to join.

 When the capacity of the main meeting has been reached, the meeting organizer and presenters will see a banner informing them that new attendees will join as view-only attendees.

 When the capacity of the main meeting has been reached, meeting attendees will be informed on the pre-join screen that they're joining in view-only mode.

 If there's space, a user will always join the main meeting.
 If the main meeting reaches capacity, and one or more attendees leave the main meeting, the main meeting has available capacity.
 Attendees who join (or rejoin) the meeting will join the main meeting until it reaches capacity again.
 Attendees who are in the view-only experience won't automatically be promoted to the main meeting and can't be manually promoted to the main meeting.

 If presenter and attendee roles have been set, and a presenter attempts to join a meeting after the main meeting has reached capacity, they'll join as a view-only attendee and have the same limitations as other view-only attendees.
 Support to ensure all presenters join the main meeting will roll out at a later date.
-The organizer will always be guaranteed space in the main meeting.
+The organizer, presenter, and co-organizer will always be guaranteed space in the main meeting.